An original Georgian pub dating from 1739.

 Hidden away between Soho and Chinatown, The Blue Posts has existed here since 1739.
 We are privileged custodians of this historic tavern.

-We have brought this iconic Grade II Listed public house back to life.
-We lowered the beer cellar to create Evelyn’s Table and restored the old store room on the first floor into the beautiful wine bar, The Mulwray.
+We have brought this iconic Grade II Listed public house back to life to create a Townhouse that has something for everyone to enjoy.
+We lowered the beer cellar to create a unique counter dining experience that is now Evelyn’s Table and restored the old store room on the first floor into a hidden wine bar, The Mulwray.

 Craft beers & real ales

-In the last decade there has been a blossoming of the most fantastic brewers in the UK, taking off with American hops creating excellent flavour profiles especially in IPAs and pales.
-Our passionate team at The Blue Posts embrace our freehouse status and enjoy selecting well up-and-coming brewers from John O’Groats to Lands End to have on tap.
+Our passionate team at The Blue Posts embrace our freehouse status and enjoy selecting best in class up-and-coming brewers from John O’Groats to Lands End to have on tap.

 History of The Blue Posts